CWright2022/CAML_assignment_4/README.md

 ```

 ### 2. Run Main Script

+This will train a random forest with the static hyperparameters defined in main.py.
+This file contains our custom implementations of RandomForest and DecisionTree.

 ```bash
 python main.py -r ./iot_data
 ```

 ### 3. Run Automatic Tuning Script

+This will automatically generate models with different hyperparameters as defined on line 181 of tuning.py.
+Every combonation of parameters will be generaeted and acccuracy measured.
+At the end, the best performing model will be selected.

+This script also automatically generates matplotlib charts in tuning_output/ showing how the accuracy for each hyperparameter varies.

 ```bash
 python tuning.py -r ./iot_data
 ```